billbuchanan/csn09112/week06_public_key/labs/README.md

 ### Using Python
 We can use the same type of approach with Python.
-In the following case we use boto3, select an RSA key pair, and add the option of EncryptionAlgorithm='RSAES_OAEP_SHA_1' for the encryption and decryption.
-Note, Boto3 was been depreciated for Pythofn 3.7, so just force Python to ignore any warnings with (assuming you have named the file 1.py):
+In the following case, we use boto3, select an RSA key pair, and add the option of EncryptionAlgorithm='RSAES_OAEP_SHA_1' for the encryption and decryption.
+Note, Boto3 was deprecated for Python 3.7, so just force Python to ignore any warnings with (assuming you have named the file 1.py):

 ```
 python3 -W ignore 1.py